-Documentation from an attorney, law enforcement officer, health care professional, licensed mental health professional or counselor, member of the clergy, employee of the Department of Justice division providing victim and survivor services or victim services provider ‘that Iwith or myfrom whom the eligible employee or the eligible employee’s minor child or dependent is receiving services.
+Documentation from an attorney, law enforcement officer, health care professional, licensed mental health professional or counselor, member of the clergy, employee of the Department of Justice division providing victim and survivor services or victim services provider ‘that I or my minor child or dependent is receiving services.

-I understand I maythat the district requires me to use any accrued paid leave, including sick leave, vacation, personal leave days or any other paid time established by Board policy(ies) and/or collective bargaining agreement leave that is offered by the district [in the order specified by the [district]].
+I understand I may use accrued paid leave, including sick leave, vacation leave or any other paid leave that is offered by the district [in the order specified by the [district]].

-If my request for a leave is approved, I understandit is my understanding that without an authorized extension when the need for an extension could be anticipated, I must report to duty on the first workday following the date my leave is scheduled to end.
-I understand that failure to do so will constitute unequivocal notice of my intent not to return to work and the district may terminate my employment.
-I understand if I am unable to return to work following the period of authorized leave, I will notify the districtmy employer as soon as practical and provide any required information which will allow the districtmy employer to determine my eligibility for an extension of leave.
+If my request for a leave is approved, I understand that without an authorized extension when the need for an extension could be anticipated, I must report to duty on the first workday following the date my leave is scheduled to end.
+I understand if I am unable to return to work following the period of authorized leave, I will notify the district as soon as practical and provide any required information which will allow the district to determine my eligibility for an extension of leave.

-I authorize the district to deduct from my paychecks or seek to recover any amounts paidemployee contributions for health insurance coverage by the district on my behalfpremiums, life insurance or long-term disability insurance which remain unpaid after my leave, consistent with state law.
+I authorize the district to deduct from my paychecks or seek to recover any amounts paid for insurance coverage by the district on my behalf which remain unpaid after my leave, consistent with state law.

-Signature of Eemployee: Date:
+Signature of employee: Date: